October 23, 2017

 Porting APT to CMake

 Ever since it’s creation back in the dark ages, APT shipped with it’s own build system consisting of autoconf and a bunch of makefiles.
 In 2009, I felt like replacing that with something more standard, and because nobody really liked autotools, decided to go with CMake.
 Well, the bazaar branch was never really merged back in 2009.
 Fast forward 7 years to 2016.
-A few months ago, we noticed that our build system had trouble with correct dependencies in parallel building. ...
+A few months ago, we noticed that our build system had trouble with correct dependencies in parallel building.
+So, in search for a way out, I picked up my CMake branch from 2009 last Thursday and spent the whole weekend working on it, and today I am happy to announce that I merged it into master: ...
 Read more 》

 Copyright © 2018-2020 Julian Andres Klode, articles licensed under CC BY-SA 4.0.